kevinding0218/InterviewDocuments/Q and A/Java Multithread/LinkedLearning.md

 - Making sure you have a lock on the mutex
 - Do something to change the state of the condition
 - unlock the thread so another mutex can proceed to use it.
+#### Important
+- If you only need to notify one of the waiting threads, and you don't care which one it is, then the basic signal method works fine
+- If you want a specific thread to wake up and see whether it's their turn, relying on the signal method to wake up the right thread, w
 ```
 mutex.lock();
 // do something that changes state for condition